Inner page banner image that shows 4 light blue waves on top of one another

 The exact number of times you should do laundry each week or month in college will vary.
 Generally, you should plan to complete your laundry at least once a week.

-In particular, it’s important to regular wash your bedsheets to rid them of skin cells, sweat and oils that collect there.
+In particular, it’s important to wash your bedsheets regularly to rid them of skin cells, sweat, and oils that collect there.
 You sleep in your bed every night for hours at a time, leaving plenty of opportunities for gunk to accumulate.
-Keep your sheets and pillowcases clean by washing them regularly.
+Washing your sheets and pillowcases regularly keeps them clean.

 Best Laundry Detergent for College Students